While many runners are always on the lookout to prevent running injuries, lower back pain when running sometimes gets ignored.

 Maybe you don’t actually feel any pain during your run, but once you’re at home recovering…that’s when the pain kicks in.

-Back pain before and after running have many of the same causes, but here are a few reasons you might be feeling it after the run.
+Back pain before and after running has many of the same causes, but here are a few reasons you might be feeling it after the run.

 - You might be dehydrated: If you didn’t hydrate properly before or during your run, or if it’s a particularly hot day out, dehydration can cause muscle spasms that you would feel in your lower back.
 Adjust your drinking habits and rule out dehydration before moving on to other causes.

-- Overuse: If you took on too many miles too fast, without giving your body ample time to recover, it could cause the back pain you’re feeling.
+- Overuse: If you took on too many miles too fast without giving your body ample time to recover from the repetitive stress, it could cause the back pain you’re feeling.

 - Your shoes are too old: Wearing worn-out running shoes can cause you to run with a flat foot, which then causes jarring in the bones of the spine.
 People often associate foot injuries with bad footwear, but those old shoes can cause injuries throughout the body!